vfdev-5/ignite/examples/references/segmentation/pascal_voc2012/NOTES_Polyaxon.md

-# Experiments tracking with Polyaxon
+# Experiments tracking with Polyaxon (<1.0)

 User can run Pascal VOC training using [Polyaxon experiments tracking system](https://polyaxon.com/).

 ## Requirements

-In this case we assume, user has [Polyaxon](https://polyaxon.com/) installed on a machine/cluster/cloud and can schedule experiments with `polyaxon-cli`.
+In this case we assume, user has [Polyaxon < 1.0](https://polyaxon.com/) installed on a machine/cluster/cloud and can schedule experiments with `polyaxon-cli`.

 ## Usage